nish4596/Car-price/README.md

 11. Highway_mpg

 Here, few algorithms like linear regression, ridge, lasso, SVM and decision trees are used to fit and predict the data.
 From them, a suitable model with better evaluation metrics is chosen and its parameters are fine tuned for obtaining best results.

+# EDA findings
+Initially I did exploratory data analysis on the data and found interesting relationships.
+1. Some factors like horsepower, engine size, length, peak rpm of a car were positively correlated with its price (i.e., as Horsepower increases , the price also increases)
+2. City MPG and Highway MPG were negatively correlated with the price (when the mpg increases, price decreases)
+3. The price of Diesel engine cars were relatively higher than the Petrol engine cars
+4. The price of Rear wheel drive cars were relatively high than those of the front wheel.